-Denise Mend is a physiotherapist who lives and practices in the south Okanagan.
-After a multi-sport career including swimming, field hockey and basketball, she finished playing varsity basketball at Simon Fraser University in Burnaby, BC where she also completed a BSC in Kinesiology.
-That then led to a physiotherapy degree at University of British Columbia in Vancouver, BC in 1993.
+Denise Mend is a physiotherapist who lives and practices in the south Okanagan, BC.
+Denise succeeded in a multi-sport career, including swimming, field hockey and basketball.
+She finished playing varsity basketball at Simon Fraser University in Burnaby, BC, where she also completed a BSC in Kinesiology.
+This led to a physiotherapy degree at the University of British Columbia in 1993.

-When she is at home, Denise has a clinical practice specializing in persistent pain, vestibular dysfunction and complex musculoskeletal problems.
-She loves treating shoulders and hips and in a small town sees everything under MSK classifications.
-She loves continuing education, taking courses every year to enrich her knowledge and skills.
-One of her favourites is the San Diego Paint Summit, a yearly symposium of experts from around the world.
-She is passionate about empowering people with education and working with patients to meet their goals to move with more ease and loves the new venture with Healing Through Movement.
+When at home, Denise focuses her efforts on her clinical practice, specializing in persistent pain, vestibular dysfunction and complex musculoskeletal problems.
+She particularly enjoys treating shoulders and hips, but being located in a small town, sees everything under MSK classifications.
+She has a passion for continuing education, and takes courses every year to enrich her knowledge and skills.
+One of Denise’s favourite educational opportunities is the San Diego Pain Summit, a yearly symposium of experts from around the world.
+She is passionate about empowering people to meet their mobility goals, and appreciates using technology to deliver help to an even a wider audience.